Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

       -freebuoyancy_gazebo
       -bluerov_ros_playground

-Also the QGroundControl App is available giving simple use of the robotic vehicle (Moving the robot and adjusting the front camera).

 Click [Blue Rov 2 - Blue Robotics]([quora.com/profile/Ashish-Kulkarni-100](https://bluerobotics.com/store/rov/bluerov2/)) to see more information about the underwater vehicle.

+Also the [QGroundControlApp]([quora.com/profile/Ashish-Kulkarni-100]([https://bluerobotics.com/store/rov/bluerov2/](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html))) is available giving simple use of the robotic vehicle (Moving the robot and adjusting the front camera).

 SLAM Commands: